namancoder/Learning-ML/README.md

 Also learnt about Data Preprocessing which is a must porcess before data analysis Columnn Normalization and Standardization\

+also worked on FASHION MNIST dataset which is the "Hello world" of modern ML ---> [LINK](https://colab.research.google.com/drive/1rwWiZGjYylAeVQvbbGgYvo4GM9S5-FMy?usp=sharing)

 PCA and t-SNE for Dimensionality Reduction

 ## NLP_AND_ML